 This year marks the first full year Briess has operated a full-scale barley operation in Wyoming.
-It consists of a 2.3 million bushel elevator, seed plant and network of 250+ dedicated barley growers.
+It consists of a 2.3 million bushel elevator, seed plant, and network of 250+ dedicated barley growers.

-Briess Director of Malting Operations Dave Kuske said he couldn’t be more pleased with the amount of acres growers have contracted to grow for Briess.
+Briess Director of Malting Operations Dave Kuske said he couldn’t be more pleased with the number of acres growers have contracted to grow for Briess.
 But even as this year’s crop is just now coming off the fields, Dave said Briess is looking ahead to both maintaining and increasing current barley acreage in the region.